Smithsonian/Coastal-Wetland-NGGI-Sensitivity-Analysis/data/README.md

 The [Biomass](https://github.com/Smithsonian/Coastal-Wetland-NGGI-Sensitivity-Analysis/tree/master/data/Biomass) subfolder contains files used in our synthesis of above ground biomass.

 The [MengReview](https://github.com/Smithsonian/Coastal-Wetland-NGGI-Sensitivity-Analysis/tree/master/data/MengReview) subfolder contains files from Meng Lu’s literature review supporting the U.S. Greenhouse Gas Inventory.
-We used these files to model carbon burial rates.
+We used these files to model carbon burial rates, and see this review's [host repository](https://github.com/Smithsonian/Coastal-Wetland-NGGI-Data-Public/) for more.

 The [Methane](https://github.com/Smithsonian/Coastal-Wetland-NGGI-Sensitivity-Analysis/tree/master/data/Methane) subfolder contains a dataset of methane emissions and removals compiled by Sara Knox for the State of the Carbon Cycle Report.